nidhigiridhar/cse110-w21-group35/specs/pitch/pitch.md

 ## The Appetite
 The reality of our team's situation is that we have a limited 10 weeks to create a Pomodoro application, and about five of those weeks must be spent on technical development.
 Therefore, we must narrow our application's focus to, foremost, developing a functional Pomodoro timer that can be intuitively understood by a user.

 While our user stories show a desire for a product that can increase productivity and focus, we must not stray away from the main purpose of our application: a Pomodoro timer.
-We do not want to distract users from timer element of our application with feature fatigue such as elaborate task lists planners.
-Due to the time constraint and our desire to steer away from feature fatigue, we have narrowed Productoro to primarily function as a Pomodoro timer.
+We do not want to distract users from the timer element of our application with unnecessary features such as elaborate task lists.
+Due to the time constraint and our desire to avoid feature fatigue, we have narrowed Productoro to primarily function as a Pomodoro timer.

 ## Our Solution: Productoro
 To address our problem, user personas, and appetite, we planned our [minimum viable product](../adr/0001-mvp.md) (MVP).
 Our MVP features will include: